briviamoon/Elden-Ring/README.md

 1. Open `Elden-Ring-links.txt` and locate the URLs for the missing parts.
 2. Open each link in Firefox (with uBlock Origin or another adblocker enabled).
 3. Click the download button manually and save the file to your `downloads/` folder.
-4. Ensure the file size matches expectations (most are ~500MB, part098 is ~41MB).
+4. Ensure the file size matches expectations (most are ~500MB, part098 is ~41MB, bonus part4 is ~427MB).

 This is useful if you want to avoid re-running the full batch script for just a few missing files.